-To understand our admissions process, it’s essential for you to know about Watts’ partnership with Mount Olive College (MOC).
+To understand our admissions process, it’s essential for you to know about Watts’ partnership with the University of Mount Olive (UMO).

-Embracing an opportunity to enhance the nursing program, Watts School of Nursing and Mount Olive College partnered in 2004 to offer a 2 1/2 year program of study leading to a Diploma in Nursing and an Associate of Science Degree in Health Science.
-This partnership provides students with instruction from two academic institutions, the oldest registered nurse (RN) nursing program in the state of North Carolina and a private, liberal arts college.
+Embracing an opportunity to enhance the nursing program, Watts School of Nursing and the University of Mount Olive partnered in 2004 to offer a 2 1/2 year program of study leading to a Diploma in Nursing and an Associate of Science Degree in Health Science.
+This partnership provides students with instruction from two academic institutions, the oldest registered nurse (RN) nursing program in the state of North Carolina and a private university which follows the liberal arts traditions.

-Before entering the nursing curriculum, a minimum residency of 18 hours is required with Mount Olive College.
+Before entering the nursing curriculum, a minimum residency of 18 hours is required with the University of Mount Olive.
 Once accepted into the program, a student’s transcript is reviewed for possible transfer credit.
-When transfer credit is given, a student may have to take an additional course or courses with Mount Olive College to meet the residency requirement, taught either online or at the Mount Olive College Research Triangle Park campus.
+When transfer credit is given, a student may have to take an additional course or courses with the University of Mount Olive to meet the residency requirement, taught either on-line or seated at the University of Mount Olive Research Triangle Park campus.

 Because Watts is interested in you as an individual, we take a personal approach to admissions, carefully reviewing each application and not requiring a minimum grade point average (GPA).
 More detailed information can be found in the catalogue.

 To view, download or print the Catalogue, please follow the directions below: